hyunkyu-Park/66DaysOfData/README.md

   ㆍI believe I have done the most today since I started blogging.
 First, I have finished python built-in functions called bisect, collections, and math following yesterday.
 In addition, studied two-pointer algorithm which means the algorithm that processes two point positions when a list needs to be accessed sequentially.
   ㆍ Started to learn SQL and experienced at the 'BigQuery Console'.
   ㆍ In my Kaggle project, I separated the data for cross-validation and reviewed my Baseline codes.
 I think I am ready to start model training.

+__Day 31__

+  ㆍI studied other basic algorithms, Calculating interval sums and Permutation-Combination, that useful in coding test.
+Also, solved several SQL questions, but, unfortunately, I couldn't study new concept of SQL such as 'logical operators', 'LIKE', and 'IN' etc.😂
+  ㆍIn Kaggle challenge, I chose 'XGBoost' as a model for learning in base codes.
+In addition, I tried to make cross-validation, however, evaluation way is so unfamiliar.
+Hence, I barely understand even though I spent more than 2 hours.